 Malta referred to stock assessments carried out by ICCAT, STECF and GFCM based on data from 2012-2017 when analysing this indicator.
-The most recent GFCM stock assessments refer to reporting year 2018.
-On the other hand, the preliminary results of the GFCM Working Group on Stock Assessment of Demersal Species (WGSAD) stock assessments carried out in the last quarter of 2019 will be presented and validated in the Scientific Advisory Committee (SAC) of the GFCM in 2020.
+The most recent GFCM stock assessments refers to reporting year 2019.
+The results of the GFCM Working Group on Stock Assessment of Demersal Species (WGSAD) stock assessments carried out early in 2021 will be presented and validated in the Scientific Advisory Committee (SAC) of the GFCM in 2021.
+It is to be noted that the GFCM WGSAD was not held in 2020 due to the Covid-19 pandemic, however a virtual working group was carried out in the first quarter of 2021.

-Table 11 shows the SHI indicator as per STECF 19-13.
+Table 11 shows the SHI indicator as per STECF 20-11.
 The SHI indicator values are available for 10 fleet segments.
-The trend analysed for the period 2012-2017, using the slope equation and a 5% threshold to indicate significance.
+The trend analysed for the period 2014-2018, using the slope equation and a 5% threshold to indicate significance.